leafflowup/try_demo/README.md

 *[foo*](url)
 *[*foo*](url)
  aaaa
-# label model of link
+# label model of link,label can be at anywhere
 ccc*aa**bb***